PlasmaControl/bes-edgeml-models/elm_classification/README.md

 The code consists of the PyTorch implementations for various models which are located inside the `models/` directory.

+`data_preprocessing/` consists of scripts responsible for the data preparation from raw BES data for training and evaluation.

 `notebooks/` directory contains various jupyter notebooks which are used for experimentation with the data preprocessing pipelines and calculating ROC plots.

 `src/` directory contains scripts for various utility functions, data preprocessing and boilerplate code used for training and evaluation.
 One of the key features of the data preprocessing pipelines is the way inputs and labels are created.
 Inputs are 3D-tensors where the leading dimension contains time-steps according to `signal_window_size` and the last two dimensions contain `8x8` BES spatial data comprising the output from the 64 channels of the detector.
 This can be understood in more detail by the following fantastic figure created by Dr. David Smith.